Misty Programming Language:Functions

 disruption "" "disruption" statements

-The statement form includes a string of statements.
-The return statement gives the return value.
-Implicit return (falling through the bottom) is not allowed.
+The return statement or the jump statement gives the return value.
+Implicit return (falling through the bottom) returns null.

 Context